recover1988/recover1988/readme.md

 <hr/>
 <ul>
 <li>
-Study programming logic for the resolution of calculations at the FRC National Technological University.
+Studied programming logic for the resolution of calculations at the FRC National Technological University.
 </li>
 <li>
-Full Stack Developer with great inclination towards the Back-End and with the ability to design entity-relationship models for different projects such as e-commerce, posts, etc.
+Full Stack Developer with great inclination towards the Back-End with the ability to design entity-relationship models for different projects such as e-commerce, posts, etc.
 </li>
 <li>
 I am currently finishing a FullStack Bootcamp with Henry where I learned various technologies and tools, as well as increasing my knowledge in JavaScript and TypeScript.